 - Sea salt and black pepper

-Three: Put in a oven proof dish and cook at 220°C/400°F for 30 minutes.
+- Put into the oven and cook for 25 minutes.

 - Add some herbs with some chopped up thyme or rosemary.